cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 > [!TIP]
 > While it is not possible to use any expressions, even constant ones, in an mlog block, it is possible to create constants for these expressions outside the mlog block and use these constants as variable tokens.
 This might be especially useful when creating long text values, which may be split across several lines in Mindcode, but not in the mlog block.

 It is the responsibility of the user to use the variables in an mlog block in a way compatible with the declaration.
-Mindcode currently doesn't even attempt to verify that known instructions use the variables in accordance with the declaration, and can't do so in case of unknown instructions in principle.
+Mindcode currently doesn't even attempt to verify that known instructions use the variables in accordance with the declaration and can't do so in case of unknown instructions in principle.
 The following actions therefore lead to undefined behavior:
 * Reading a value from a variable not declared as input.
 * Writing to a variable not declared as output (this includes changing values of [program parameters](SYNTAX-1-VARIABLES.markdown#program-parameters), which cannot be declared as output variables at all).
 * Accessing Mindcode's variables using their mlog names, bypassing the standard mechanism for accessing variables entirely.